-It was easy to make excuses.
-Nobody in my small, rural, farm filled hometown knew anybody in the movie industry.
+Nobody in my small, rural, farm oriented hometown knew anybody in the movie industry.
 And every time I sent a resume to New York or Los Angeles, I was ignored.
-I could have quit…

-My experience is like a lot of filmmakers.
+Does this sound familiar?
 You have the passion to make movies, but you have no idea how to get started.
 You don’t have a camera.
 You don’t have a Hollywood network.
 You don’t have money.

 These excuses will stop you if you let them.

 But what I had was time and the willingness to do whatever it took to get what I wanted.
 For me, that meant finding a local video production company.
-They didn’t have any availability.
+Since I didn’t have a business relationship, I cold called them.
+I got the owner on the phone – He said they didn’t have any availability.
 They were not looking to hire.
-But that didn’t stop me…

 From there, I made friends with a new production crew.
 Those connections led to an indie producer.
 I became his assistant and learned how to make movies.
-I learned how to stop asking permission.
+In the process, I learned how to stop asking permission.
 I learned how to make things happen.
 I stopped making excuses.
-And that made all the difference.